-The 5th annual GRandJazzfest presented by DTE Energy Foundation will have something for everyone!
-We’re talking all kinds of jazz music – from big band to Latin to contemporary – plus dancing, face painting for the kids and much more!
+The 6th annual GRandJazzfest presented by DTE Energy Foundation will have something for everyone!
+We’re talking all kinds of jazz music – from big band to Latin to contemporary – plus a Family Guitar Tent, dancing, free face painting for the kids and much more!
 Best of all, GRandJazzFest is free!
 Here are some suggestions for attending this popular family-friendly music festival being held Aug.
-20 &21, 2016, at Rosa Parks Circle in the heart of downtown Grand Rapids.
+19 & 20, 2017, at Rosa Parks Circle in the heart of downtown Grand Rapids.

 TIPS FOR GRANDJAZZFEST: